Snippets and Text Expansion Troubleshooting

 Launch Alfred's preferences to Features > Snippets and check the box in the top right to "Automatically expand snippets by keyword".

-The "Alfred Text Service" pop-up should appear; Follow the steps as described in the Text Expansion activation page.
+The "Welcome to Alfred's Text Expansion" pop-up should appear; Follow the steps as described in the Text Expansion activation page.

 Take a look at the steps below if the "Alfred Text Service" pop-up doesn't appear.

-In order for Alfred to be able to recognise the keywords for your text snippets, you need to ensure that Alfred Text Service is granted Accessibility access in your Mac's Security & Privacy preferences, under Accessibility.
+In order for Alfred to be able to recognise the keywords for your text snippets, you need to ensure that Alfred 3 is granted Accessibility access in your Mac's Security & Privacy preferences, under Accessibility.

-Alfred Text Service needs to be listed here and the box next to it must be checked.
+Alfred needs to be listed here and the box next to it must be checked.

 3. Set Snippets to Expand